In which areas of Sheffield are PC Properties student homes located?

 Will we be provided with an inventory at the start of the tenancy?

-All properties are inspected at the end of each tenancy.
+All properties are inspected at the end of each tenancy and we produce an Inventory & Schedule of Condition Report for our own internal use.
 Any repairs etc identified during our inspection will be dealt with as soon as possible.

 What is the procedure for setting up utility suppliers?